modenaxe/MuscleParamOptimizer/README.md

 Please refer directly to the repository and to the nice documentation available at [this website](http://muscleoptimizer.github.io/MuscleOptimizer/).

 # Contributors

+Special thanks to:

-Thank you to Bryce Killen from KU Leuven for updating the code for OpenSim 4.1!
+* **Bryce Killen** from KU Leuven, Belgium, for updating the code for OpenSim 4.1!
+* **Emiliano Ravera** from Instituto de Investigación y Desarrollo en Bioingenieria y Bioinformática, IBB (CONICET-UNER), Argentina.

 # References
 * Zajac, F.E.
 Muscle and tendon: properties, models, scaling, and application to biomechanics and motor control.
 Critical Reviews in Biomedical Engineering.
 17: 359-411, 1989.
 [LINK](https://www.ncbi.nlm.nih.gov/pubmed/2676342)